honeydipper/honeydipper/docs/workflow.md

   foo_param: "a string"
 ```

-We can change the behavior by using merging modifiers at the end of the overriding data names.
+We can change the behaviour by using merging modifiers at the end of the overriding data names.

 Usage: